markus7800/UPIX/README.md

 ...
 ```
 and exit without error in ~1min (excluding package install time).
-If you want to restrict the number of used GPUs, adjust the Docker settings or set `CUDA_VISIBLE_DEVICES` accordingly.

 Delete the data folder after completing the sanity check:
 ```